 Many risk factors are associated with the development of ulcers, most of which are associated with an increase in fluidity of the stomach contents.
 The most important of these factors relate to feed, particularly the use of finely ground feed (<700 microns average particle size).
-Consumption of finely ground pelleted feed results in rapid stomach transit time and fluid stomach content.
+Consumption of finely ground pelleted feed results in rapid stomach transit time and fluid stomach contents.
 Other important factors tend to be associated with disruption in feed intake, eg, an outbreak of respiratory disease, hot weather, or management errors that lead to empty feeders.
-Disruption in feed intake results again in fluid stomach contents and lack of a physical barrier between the acidic distal contents and the sensitive pars esophageal region.
+Disruption in feed intake also results in fluid stomach contents and lack of a physical barrier between the acidic distal contents and the sensitive pars esophageal region.

-Sudden death usually involving only a small number of pigs in a grower-finisher barn is a common presentation, but higher numbers can occur sporadically and are usually associated with a triggering event such as feed disruption.
+Sudden death usually involving only a small number of pigs in a grower-finisher barn is a common presentation of gastric ulcers, but higher numbers can occur sporadically and are usually associated with a triggering event such as feed disruption.
 Death is caused by acute hemorrhage from the ulcer into the stomach, so the carcass appears notably pale but generally in good body condition.
-If bleeding is less severe, the clinical signs are those associated with anemia, such as paleness; if bleeding is prolonged, the pig will become weak, lose body condition, and grow slower than its pen-mates.
+If bleeding is less severe, the clinical signs are those associated with anemia Anemia in Animals Anemia is an absolute decrease in RBC numbers, hemoglobin concentration, or PCV.
+Signs include pale mucous membranes, increased heart rate, and hypotension.
+Diagnosis can be made by CBC, but... read more , such as pallor.
+If bleeding is prolonged, affected pigs become weak, lose body condition, and grow more slowly than pen-mates.
 Scant amounts of black tarry feces indicating digested blood may be noted.
 Vomiting may be seen but diarrhea is generally not present, which helps to differentiate gastric ulceration from other conditions.
 Other causes of blood loss or anemia need to be excluded.

 Gastric ulcers in pigs involve the mucosa near the esophageal opening in a rectangular area of white, glistening, nonglandular, squamous epithelium.
-In a pig that has died suddenly from a gastric ulcer, it is common to find a crater ≥2.5–5 cm in diameter encompassing the entrance of the esophagus.
+In a pig that has died suddenly from a gastric ulcer, it is common to find a crater ≥2.5–5 cm in diameter encompassing the distal esophagus.
 The crater appears as a cream or gray, punched-out area and may contain blood clots or debris.
 In acute hemorrhage, the stomach and upper small intestine contain dark blood.
 Earlier lesions are characterized by hyperkeratosis and parakeratosis of the squamous epithelium in the area of the esophageal opening into the stomach.
 It is assumed that the thickening of the epithelial surface is a defense against insult.
 Cracks and erosions can occur, particularly near the pars esophageal border.
 A deep erosion may result in acute and severe blood loss even while most of the surface of the pars esophagea remains intact.
 The healed ulcer appears as a stellate scar.
 Erosion and healing may occur over and over.
-Severe scarring can create stenosis of the esophageal opening.
+Severe scarring can create stenosis of the distal esophagus.

 Appearance in a pen of one or two listless, anorectic pigs that show weight loss, anemia, dark feces, and sometimes dyspnea is suggestive of gastric ulceration, as is the sudden death of an apparently healthy pig.
 Differential diagnoses include hemorrhagic bowel syndrome, porcine proliferative enteropathy (Lawsonia intracellularis infection), porcine circovirus-associated disease, and swine dysentery.
 Gross lesions at necropsy are usually sufficient to confirm a diagnosis of gastric ulceration.
 Abattoir examination has been used to evaluate the prevalence of stomach lesions but must be interpreted with caution.
 Pigs are generally held without feed before shipping and may be held overnight at the packing plant before slaughter, and during this time ulcers can form or become more severe.
 On an individual animal basis, possibly for a valuable breeding boar or a pet, an endoscopic examination could readily identify a gastric ulcer.

 No economically feasible treatments are currently available for commercial swine.
-For pet pigs or very valuable breeding animals, proton-pump inhibitors have been shown to reduce gastric acidity and allow mucosal healing.
+For pet pigs or valuable breeding animals, proton-pump inhibitors have been shown to reduce gastric acidity and allow mucosal healing.
 For commercial swine production, weak, pale pigs in poor body condition should be euthanized, and milder cases might respond to palliative care.
 Placing the affected pig in a hospital pen and initially coaxing it to eat using a highly palatable feed, and possibly administering analgesics, can be attempted.
 Early marketing of affected pigs should be considered.

 Attention to feed milling practices has a major impact on reducing ulcers.
 Feed produced using a roller mill is regarded to be less ulcerogenic than feed made with a hammer mill.
 Fine particle size is associated with more likelihood of ulcers but is also associated with improved feed efficiency, so economic considerations must be understood before a drastic change in particle size is recommended.
 In general, a coarse feed that will protect pigs from stomach lesions may not be an acceptable solution because of the added feed cost, but in an outbreak situation a short-term feed change may be necessary.